Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: Setup and review of the Oaxaca--Blinder decomposition (OBD)

-To address the general questions, it will be useful to compute the mean of a counterfactual $Y$ that has the outcome--covariate relationship ($Y|X$) of group $g$ and the covariate ($X$) distribution of group $g'$.
-By the law of total expectation, this mean equals $M_{g',g} := \E_{g'} [ \E_g [ Y | X ] ]$.
+To address the general questions, it will be useful to compute the mean of a counterfactual $Y$ that has the outcome--covariate relationship ($Y \mid X$) of group $g$ and the covariate ($X$) distribution of group $g'$.
+By the law of total expectation, this mean equals $\E_{g'}[\E_g[Y \mid X]]$.
 Then the difference in mean outcomes between the two groups can be decomposed into differences between each group's mean and the chosen counterfactual mean.
-The decompositions corresponding to questions (A) and (B) above are, respectively, \cref{eq:OB_H_Counterfactual} and \cref{eq:OB_K_Counterfactual} below.
+The decompositions corresponding to questions (A) and (B) above are, respectively, \cref{eq:OB_H_Counterfactual,eq:OB_K_Counterfactual} below.

-Traditionally the term corresponding to changing the covariates is called the ``explained component'' since this part of the difference is explained by the observed covariates \citep{fortinLemieuxFirpo2011}.
-The remaining term, corresponding to changing the conditional $Y|X$ distribution, is called the ``unexplained component'' since it is not explained by the observed covariates.
-We use the notation $E$ and $U$ for these components, respectively, with superscript denoting the reference group choice \cite{fortinLemieuxFirpo2011}.
+We follow the traditional naming and notation for these terms \citep{fortinLemieuxFirpo2011}.
+The term corresponding to changing the covariates is called the ``explained component'' since this part of the difference is explained by the observed covariates.
+The remaining term, corresponding to changing the conditional $Y \mid X$ distribution, is called the ``unexplained component'' since it is not explained by the observed covariates.
+We denote these components as $E$ and $U$, respectively, with superscript denoting the reference group choice.

 We might interpret $E$ and $U$ as the respective contributions of the covariates and outcome--covariate relationship to the difference in outcome means between groups $H$ and $K$.
 The \textbf{index number problem}, then, represents the observation that in general, $E^{(K)} \neq E^{(H)}$ and $U^{(K)} \neq U^{(H)}$.